Advising FAQs

 General FAQs

-When specified on the Program Planning Guide, students who fall into either of the two categories below are not required to take WRIT 1000 or ENGL 1900.
-Instead, they can substitute another course that fits within their program requirements.
+When specified for your program (see your Program Planning Guide (PPG)), students who fall into either of the two categories below are not required to take WRIT 1000 or ENGL 1900.
+In most cases, they can substitute another course that fits within their program requirements.

 1. A grade of 80% or higher in AB high school English Language Arts 30-1 (or equivalent 5-credit course); OR